willwng/PySPQR-GPU/README.md

 This is especially useful for solving sparse overdetermined linear systems in the least-squares sense.
 Here `A` is of size m-by-n and `b` is m-by-k (storing `k` different right-hand side vectors, each considered separately).

+This fork attempts to make the code more friendly to general linters and support the use of a CUDA backend to accelerate procedures.

 # Usage

 ```python